 Assume you’re an investigator.
 Or maybe a compulsive stalker.
 Or perhaps simply an advertiser.
-You want to figure out some personal attributes of an individual for… reasons.
-So, you log into Facebook, search them up, and scan their profile.
+You want to figure out some personal attributes of an individual for… reasons (objectionable ones more often than not).
+So, you log in to Facebook, search them up, and scan their profile.

 Bad luck, though.
-They have set every important bit of information behind a wall of privacy.
+They have set every important bit of information behind a wall of privacy or have refrained from mention it at all.
 In a simple and boring world, the story should end here.

 But ours is a world of intrigue and wonder and you’re not someone who gives up easy.
 So you dig some more within the user’s profile and actually manage to acquaint yourself with some personal interests that they’ve openly disclosed on Facebook.